Krishnamundhara/Reminder-Sys-frontend/README.md

-# User Authentication System Frontend
+# Reminder System Frontend

-This is the frontend React application for a user authentication system with admin approval workflow.
+This is the frontend React application for the Reminder System with user authentication, admin approval workflow, and reminder management features.

 ## Features

-- User registration (signup)
+- User registration with email verification via OTP
-- User login/logout
+- Secure user authentication (login/logout)
-- Admin dashboard
+- Admin dashboard for user management
-- User approval by admin
+- User approval workflow by administrators
 - User profile management
-- Role-based access control
+- Role-based access control (user/admin)
+- Session persistence with auto-refresh
+- Responsive design for all devices

 ## Tech Stack